dockur/macos/readme.md

   - Close the current window and proceed the installation by clicking `Reinstall macOS`.

-  - When prompted where you want to install macOS, select the disk you just created previously.
+  - When prompted where you want to install it, select the disk you just created previously.

   - There will be several reboots, select `macOS Installer` each time until it shows your own disk.